alexgo-io/alexlab-doc/product-features/self-service-farming.md

 From the screenshot above, the **Total Farming Rewards** is `15,000 DOGGY`, and **Reward Cycle Length** is `10`, meaning that `15,000 DOGGY / 10 = 1,500 DOGGY` will be the **Farming Rewards Per Cycle**.

 If the user submits, the farm will be created at Cycle #80, leaving 33 blocks for the gathering period (approximately 5 hours and 29 minutes).
-In these cases, it is recommended to wait for the next cycle, as inidicated in the alert box.
+In these cases, it is recommended to wait for the next cycle, as indicated in the alert box.
+This prevents LP tokens from being committed to the farm too late for the next reward distribution cycle.

 If the user decides to proceed, the **Farm Opening Cycle** will run from Cycle #81 to Cycle #90, lasting approximately 35 days.